virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 In order to access any required data or parameters of allocated resources inside a manifest, a special set of placeholders should be used.
 The parameters, sent to a call method, are transformed into a separate kit of placeholders, which can be further used within the appropriate actions by means of *${this}*  namespace.
 Access to a node inside environment can be gained according to its type, as well as according to its role in the environment.

-The example below illustrates how to pass the dynamic parameters for executing in the action.
-Here, the *name* parameter is sent to the <b>*customAction*</b> custom action where the *createFile* action is executed.
+The example below illustrates how to pass the dynamic parameters for running in the action.
+Here, the *name* parameter is sent to <b>*customAction*</b> where the *createFile* action is executed.

 ```json
 {